-Nikon D200 versus Nikon D500
+Nikon D200 vs D500

 The Nikon D200 and the Nikon D500 are two enthusiast cameras that were revealed to the public, respectively, in November 2005 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D200 has a resolution of 10 megapixel, whereas the D500 provides 20.7 MP.
+The D200 has a resolution of 10 megapixels, whereas the D500 provides 20.7 MP.

-Body comparison: Nikon D200 vs Nikon D500
+Body comparison: Nikon D200 vs D500

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is somewhat larger (2 percent) than the Nikon D200.
 However, the D500 is markedly lighter (7 percent) than the D200.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.